 It can be quite busy when there are competitions on.

-Note; These instructions are intended only for use with a .303 Lee Enfield service rifle, but a 7.62 card is available though and works in a similar fashion.
-Similarly, it is only intended for use with standard ammunition, hand loaded ammunition may give inaccurate results.
+Note; These instructions are intended only for use with a .303 Lee Enfield service rifle, but 7.62 and 5.56/.223 cards are available.
+It is intended for use with standard factory ammunition; hand loaded ammunition may give inaccurate results.

 You should first boresight your rifle by removing the bolt and checking that when you look down the bore you can see the target, and then, without moving the rifle, check that the target is also visible through the sights.

-Then load the rifle and adopt the prone supported position.
+Then load the rifle and adopt the prone position, ideally using a rest for support.

 If you have sights that include windage adjustment, make sure that this is centred or set to "0".